Rain Boots and Tulips Spring Wreath

 wrapping burlap and ribbon around wreath frame

 Finally, add a dab of hot glue to the backs of the rain boots and secure them to your liking.
+And there we have it, a beautiful Spring DIY wreath!

 Thank you for following along!